School Uniform

 Jewellery

 Students are only allowed a watch and small earrings (one in each ear), either stud earrings or small hoops – a useful measure for hoops is that they should not be able to slide onto the little finger.
 Facial and body piercings are not allowed.
 This includes tongue piercings.
 Any other jewellery will be confiscated, put in a sealed envelope with the student’s name, form and the date on the outside, and taken to the Main Office for safekeeping.
-Students may regain their jewellery the following day from the Main Office on receipt of an email from home.
+Students may claim their jewellery the following day from the Main Office on receipt of an email from home.

 Personal Property